Inbibo/adonisfx_docs/docs/maya/simple_setup.md

   <figcaption><b>Figure 33</b>: AdnSimshape deformer creation scenario.</figcaption>
 </figure>

-To add the deformation mesh to the deformer first select the deformation mesh, then the simulated mesh (it is the animation mesh), and then go to AdonisFX Menu > Simshape (on the *Edit* group) > Add *Deform Mesh*.
+To add the deformation mesh to the deformer first select the deformation mesh, then the simulated mesh (which is the animation mesh) and then go to AdonisFX Menu > Simshape (on the *Edit* group) > Add *Deform Mesh*.
 A message will notify is that the addition of the rest mesh has been done correctly.

 <figure>
   <img src="images/setup_simshape_2.png">